kklin/foreign-music/README.md

 This will take tens of minutes to complete, but logs should be printed as it goes through the different country and genre pairs.

-6. Start the recommendations server with `node ./recommendations/app.js`
+6. Start the recommendations server with `cd ./recommendations && npm start`

 7. Start the client-facing web server with `cd ./webclient && npm start`.